civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(1)** A regulated entity referred to in subsection `42`(1) must, before the expiry of one year after the day fixed or determined by regulations made under subsection `117`(1) that apply to that regulated entity, prepare and publish, in accordance with this Act and regulations made under subsection `117`(1), an accessibility plan respecting

-    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in the areas referred to in paragraphs `5`(a), (b), (f) and (g); and
+    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in the areas referred to in paragraphs 5(a), (b), (f) and (g) **and in the area referred to in paragraph 5(c.1) as that paragraph applies in respect of the areas referred to in those paragraphs**; and

     the provisions of regulations made under subsection `117`(1) that apply to it.